Maryland Victims of Surgical Errors Have Rights

 - Nerve damage injuries.
 A small error by a surgeon can lead to permanent nerve damage, affecting your motor skills or potentially causing paralysis.

 Surgical patients deserve the highest levels of care.
-When that care has been compromised by a medical professional, you can trust Plaxen & Adler, P.A. to help you.
+When that care has been compromised by a medical professional, you can trust Plaxen Adler Muncy, P.A. to help you.

 How to avoid being a victim of common surgical errors